I’ve written many a tale of the ignominies I suffered in my out-of-work Wacktress (waiter/actress) years.

 Jeff, wherever you are in the afterlife, you were the voice of permission in my life and the God of my understanding has your face.
 I love you.

-By now you have figured out that Jeff Corey is what Jack Nicholson, Jane Fonda and James Dean have in common with me.
 That’s about where it ends.
 But if you’d like to read Smash, Crash & Burn you can find it on Kindle and Nook. xo S